w3club/MonadTestnet_2025/README.md

 ## Notes

 1. Kintzu is added but can't unstake MON if someone knows what's the function corresponding to methodID: "0x30af6b2e" let me know so I can add unstake MON
+2. dev.js & launch.js on KuruSwap will be live very shortly
+3. NostraFinance currently just has available Deposit assets + Borrow (will be done shortly)